 So, I went online and bought one of the first wireless digital picture frames and gave it to Mum and Dad for Christmas.
 Despite its poor quality and very limited functionality, it enabled me to email photos to them.

 On the day of the birth of my daughter (in fact five minutes after the birth!)
 I was able to email a photo of CJ, Mum’s new granddaughter, straight to the picture frame.
 I phoned Mum up, told her to switch the picture frame off and on again (the only way to see the latest picture) and moments later tears followed.

-I knew at that very moment that this was something really powerful, and if it could be easier to use it would be a wonderful blessing for families everywhere.
+I knew at that very moment that this was something really personal and powerful, and if it could be easier to use it would be a wonderful blessing for families everywhere.
 So, the Mindings journey began.

 By trade, I’m a multi-media producer.
 For seventeen years I’ve worked in television, advertising, events, theatre and the corporate world.
 If it has moving images, it’s live, or is interactive, I’ve done it.
 I have a few industry firsts under my belt and I’ve picked up a handful of awards along the way.
 And, of course, as I mentioned, I’m a geek!
 So, I bought a better quality digital picture frame, and by connecting some RSS feeds together and other such messing about I discovered that I could email a photo to a Flickr account which could be displayed on the picture frame, and I could change the pictures being displayed without manually having to switch the frame off and on again – all straight from my iPhone!

 However, I knew I could make it do even more, and more importantly do it effortlessly.
 It could receive text messages, I could have a calendar and reminders on it that I could run remotely, it could have a feedback loop so that I’d know that content had been received, and so much more!